 Most women can start the mini pill at any time in their period cycle.
-If you start the pill in the first 5 days of your cycle you will be protected against pregnancy straight away (if you have a short menstrual cycle speak with your doctor or nurse).
+With desogestrel or traditional pills containing norethisterone or levonorgestrel, if you start the pill in the first 5 days of your cycle you will be protected against pregnancy straight away (if you have a short menstrual cycle speak with your doctor or nurse).
 If you start the mini pill at any other time in your cycle you need to use condoms or another contraception method for the first two days of pill taking.
+For the drospirenone mini pill condoms are required for 7 days unless you start the pill on day 1 or your natural menstrual cycle.
 If you are switching to the mini pill from another method check out our blog on changing your contraception .

 Does the progesterone only pill help acne?

 The progestogen-only pill can increase the amount of sebum (oil) produced in the sebaceous glands of the skin leading to more spots.
 This affects women in varying amounts and many women don't notice a difference at all.
 If you suffer from acne it may be worth considering stopping progestogen-only contraception and switching to a combined method (combined hormonal contraception containing oestrogen is used as a treatment for acne) or non-hormonal method.
 Your doctor can also discuss medical treatments for acne with you.
-Your doctor can also discuss medical treatments for acne with you.
 Take a look at our user reviews or head to our guide on acne and the pill to find out more.

 I have no period on the mini pill - is this normal?

 Yes.
 Having no periods or 'breakthrough bleeds' as they are known, is very normal on the mini pill.
 Around half of women who've reviewed a progestogen-only/ mini pill at The Lowdown report that their bleeds or periods stop altogether.
 Many women like taking it for this reason!
+Those using the drospirenone mini pill may or may not have scheduled bleeding in the 4 days where they take dummy pills which don't contain hormones.
 People who use the implant, injection and hormonal coil (IUS) often report they have no periods, and this is a known side effect from progestogen-only methods.
 However if your bleeding pattern suddenly changes, consider doing a pregnancy test.